Building Equality Policy: Suppliers

 • Grants

 Contractors must ensure that sub-contractors working onsite contribute to targets and policy requirements.
-However, sub-contractors are not required to prepare or contribute to the development of the gender equality action plans.
+However, sub-contractors are not required to prepare or contribute to the development of the Gender Equality Action Plans (Action 3).

 Responding to tenders

-The policy requires suppliers to undertake the following 3 actions:
+The policy requires suppliers to undertake the following three actions:

-Tenderers are required to address how they will meet or exceed the targets in Action 1 and Action 2 and submit the following with the tender documents for Action 3:
+Tenderers are required to address how they will meet or exceed the targets in Action 1 and Action 2.
+For Action 3, tenderers must submit and complete the following documents (using the prescribed templates) as part of the tender process:

-In calculating the percentage of women in a particular role or area as part of requirements within Gender Equality Action Plans the following is to be used:
+To calculate the percentage of women in a particular role or area as part of requirements within Gender Equality Action Plans, the following formula must be used:

 percentage of women equals women divided by the total men and women